Wolf Henrik von Kalnein: Foreign policy

+Return voyage

+On 11 October 1687, von Kalnein initiated his return to Denmark with a squadron of seven ships, including ships captured from the Bengalis.
+To this, von Kalnein declared: "I sailed out with two ships but returned with a squadron of seven."
 Von Kalnein was furthermore chief on Flyvende Ulv, and arrived at the Cape of Good Hope on 8 January 1688.
 Here, he had a serious dispute with the captain of Antoinetta, Jørgen Bjørn, and publicly reviled Bjørn in front of the crew.
 On 27 January, the fleet left the Cape of Good Hope and subsequently arrived in Ascension Island.
 Here, von Kalnein ordered that Bjørn come aboard Flyvende Ulv, possibly to arrest him.
 However, Bjørn refused, and von Kalnein responded by sending two armed vessels to Antoinetta, in which the armed men were eventually driven back by the crew on Antoinetta.
 The ship council on Antoinetta subsequently decided to separate from the rest of the fleet and go directly to Copenhagen, as a result of the threat to Bjørn.

 The rest of the fleet landed at Kinsale on 20 July 1688, when Flyvende Ulv lost its wheel during a storm.
 Meanwhile, von Kalnein had fallen overboard and had his left arm dislocated.
 Later, a couple of Danish frigates came to Kinsale and escorted him back to Denmark.